 Dr. James R. Andrews, orthopaedic surgeon, serves as Medical Director for Intercollegiate Sports at Auburn University.
 Dr. Andrews is one of the founding members of Andrews Sports Medicine and Orthopaedic Center and the American Sports Medicine Institute located at St. Vincent's Hospital in Birmingham, Alabama, and the Andrews Institute located in Gulf Breeze, Florida.
 To date, Dr. Andrews has mentored more than 370 orthopaedic and sports medicine Fellows.

-He graduated from LSU in 1963, where he was the Southeastern Conference indoor and outdoor pole vault champion.
-He completed medical school in 1967 and completed his orthopaedic residency at Tulane Medical School in 1972.
+Dr. Andrews graduated from Louisiana State University in 1963, where he was Southeastern Conference indoor and outdoor pole vault champion.
+He completed LSU School of Medicine in 1967 and completed his orthopaedic residency at Tulane Medical School in 1972.
 He had surgical fellowships in sports medicine at the University of Virginia School of Medicine in 1972 with Dr. Frank McCue, III and at the University of Lyon, Lyon France in 1972 with Dr. Albert Trillat, who is known as the Father of European Knee Surgery.